Alisson Wonderland! Liverpool goalkeeper's magic moment keeps Champions League dream alive | Goal.com

 "I hope my father was here to see it.
 It's for my family and for the boys."

+Klopp could barely have hugged his 'keeper harder.
+'If Olivier Giroud scores like that you say it's a worldie!" he told Sky.

+"It's the best goal I ever saw from a goalkeeper.
+It's a worldie!
+Wow!"

 It cannot be for nothing, can it?
+You can't let a moment like this go to waste.
 Liverpool need two more wins and they should be in the Champions League.
 Burnley on Wednesday, Crystal Palace next Sunday.
-There will be fans present.
-The noise will be there.
+There will be fans present at those games.
+The noise will be there, the atmosphere, the tension, the release.

 One doubts whether it will be anything like it was at around 6.25pm here, mind!